mfridh01/softres/README.md

 1. The ML will go through the configurations and make sure they are as he wants them, or what's agreed upon.
     1. You can configure loot-timers, loot-penalties..
     1. There is an extra box for custom information.
-        1. Ony-Head is reserved for guild.
+        1. I.e. "Ony-Head is reserved for guild."
-        1. Need on all coins and bijous are.
+        1. I.e. "Need on all coins and bijous."
 1. He will then announce the rules.
     1. **SoftRes** will post them in /raid.
     1. **SoftRes** will also, at this stage, start the scanner of **SoftRes**ervations.